01634 844152

 Writing

-We love writing at Brompton Westbook and we especially love using high quality books and texts to inspire our writing, giving us ideas and helping us to develop our own voices as authors.
-Children get opportunites to practice their writing skills through a wide-range of opportunities, such as reports, play scripts, stories, lists, newspaper articles, poems etc. Children are taught spellings, punctuation, grammar and handwriting skills specifically and we use a range of resources to support this, such as Purple Mash and Nelson.
+We love writing at Brompton Westbrook and we especially love using high quality books and texts to inspire our writing, giving us ideas and helping us to develop our own voices as authors.
+Children get opportunities to practise their writing skills through a wide-range of opportunities, such as reports, play scripts, stories, lists, newspaper articles, poems etc. Children are taught spellings, punctuation, grammar and handwriting skills specifically and we use a range of resources to support this, such as Purple Mash and Nelson.

 Adaptations are often needed to learning to meet differnt children's needs.
 Please click here to see our Adaptive plan for the teaching of writing.